FiiO's versatile M11S portable music player brings high-res audio to your pocket

-(Pocket-lint) - FiiO has announced a new feature-packed high-res portable audio player, the M11S, which offers a versatile approach to improving your music however you’re listening to it.
+FiiO has announced a new feature-packed high-res portable audio player, the M11S, which offers a versatile approach to improving your music however you’re listening to it.

 Alongside its standard 3.5mm headphone jack, there are also 2.5mm and 4.4mm balanced headphone outputs, as well as a dedicated line-out.
 The M11S supports wireless connectivity too - with LDAC, aptX HD and LHDC compatibility, not to mention AirPlay and DLNA streaming.